 Up to a point, the more you exercise — in my case, running — the more insulin sensitive you become.
 Any Type 1 diabetic who’s ever run a marathon and then dealt with scary lows overnight knows what I’m talking about.

-I’m not a healthcare person or scientist, so my simplified understanding goes like this: while you’re running, your body catches on to the idea that the food you take on is going to get burned right away.
+My simplified understanding goes like this: while you’re running, your body catches on to the idea that the food you take on is going to get burned right away.
 More of it than usual provides the energy the body needs right now to continue being active.
 The rest of it goes to replenishing spent energy resources.

 Also, the more you train, the more efficient you get at using the carbohydrates you have.
 That means you may need less fuel to go the same distance.
 You may find that you can run your basal rate a little bit higher, or that you can run longer with your reduced basal rate than you could before.